 When company culture isn’t valued across the organization, it reflects in the dismal numbers relating to employee retention, performance and productivity.
 Below are statistics that prove why company culture should be treated as a priority.

-We, at professional cv and cover letter writing service Resumeble, know that a business has a more likely chance of doing well when it focuses on establishing a positive company culture.
+We, at professional cv and resume service Resumeble, know that a business has a more likely chance of doing well when it focuses on establishing a positive company culture.
 If you think your company, department, or team is failing, it’s time to look at how you can improve the existing culture in your workplace.
 Of course, there’s no one-size-fits-all solution to make each employee as happy and productive as they can be but focusing on realistic goals can pay off handsomely for you, your colleagues, and ultimately, the company itself.

 The reasons why company culture is important